rubiojr/go-vhd/README.md

 apt-get install build-essential debuild dpkg-dev devscripts
 ```

-Create the source deb, that will be move to ~/debian/go-vhd:
+Create the source deb, that will be moved to `~/debian/go-vhd`:

 ```
 make srcdeb